dirkakrid/pnil/lib/README.md

         return r_hostname
 ```

 This can probably be cut down to a few lines after the first else: statement by using regex.
-Maybe with the NLTK library?